 The Economic and Societal Importance of Hispanic American Contractors and Homeowners

 Population: Hispanic and Latino-American audiences have proven to be the fasting growing demographic in the United States.
-The United States Census Bureau has reported that the Hispanic population reached 57.5 million in 2016, making it the nation’s largest minority group.
-According to the National Association of Hispanic Real Estate Professionals (NAHREP), the Hispanic population has grown by 1 million and accounts for 51 percent of U.S population growth during 2017.
-Hispanic population growth over the past decade – along with the increased spending power and decision-making abilities that come with growth – makes them an increasingly vital consumer market.
+The United States Census Bureau1 has reported that the Hispanic population reached 62.1 million in 2020, accounting for 19% of all Americans.
+As a demographic category, it is also one of the fastest growing groups in the US.
+Between 2010 and 2020, the country’s Hispanic population grew 23%, up from 50.5 million in 2010.
+Since 1970, when Hispanics made up 5% of the U.S. population and numbered 9.6 million, the Hispanic population has grown more than six times.
+Hispanic population growth over the past decade – along with the increased spending power and decision–making abilities that come with growth – makes them an increasingly vital consumer market.

 Employment Rates: Hispanic workforce numbers are expanding.
-In fact, the Hispanic population had a higher workforce contribution rate than all other demographics in 2018.
-As recently as 2016, 26.8 million Hispanics were in the workforce, nearly tripling the 9 million recorded in 1988.
-This demographic made up 16.8 percent of the labor force in 2016, which was a 9.4 percent increase from 1988.
-The 2016 State of Hispanic Homeownership Report stated that between 2010 and 2016, Hispanics constituted 76.4 percent of the labor force growth in the U.S. and three out of every four new workers were Hispanic.
+In fact, the Hispanic population had a higher workforce contribution rate2 than all other demographics in 2018.
+As recently as 2020, 29 million Hispanics were in the workforce, more than tripling the 9 million recorded in 1988.2 This demographic made up 16.8 percent of the labor force in 2016, which was a 9.4 percent increase from 1988.
+The 2016 State of Hispanic Homeownership Report stated that between 2010 and 2016, Hispanics constituted 76.4 percent of the labor force growth in the U.S.3 and three out of every four new workers were Hispanic.
 Thanks to increasing population rates, employment and workforce contribution will continue to grow for Hispanic Americans.

 Hispanics Before and After the Great Recession of 2008-2009: According to the Pew Research Center, in the year following the official end (June 2009) of the 2008-2009 Great Recession, gains occurred for foreign-born workers at a time when native-born workers sustained ongoing losses.
 During that time, foreign-born workers gained 656,000 jobs while native-born workers lost 1.2 million.
 As a result, the unemployment rate for immigrant workers fell 0.6 percentage points during this period (from 9.3 percent to 8.7 percent), while for native-born workers it rose 0.5 percentage points (from 9.2 percent to 9.7 percent).
 That employment trend reflected similarly within the U.S. Hispanic community.
 Employment among Hispanics increased by 392,000 from the second quarter of 2009 to the second quarter of 2010.